GLOBAL MARKETS-Shares hit 3-month high, euro rises on ECB hopes

 Highlighting the importance of quick action, data showed that Germany, Europe’s economic powerhouse, took a bigger hit than expected in June with industrial orders falling 1.7 percent.
 Contracts from the euro zone fell by 4.9 percent.

-The cautious hopes that Europe’s three-year crisis was edging toward a solution lifted the MSCI world equity index 0.7 percent to its highest level since early May.
+The cautious hopes that Europe’s three-year crisis was edging toward a solution lifted the MSCI world equity index 0.8 percent, its highest level since early May.

 Still, volume was light, with about 2.02 billion shares traded on the New York Stock Exchange, NYSE Amex and Nasdaq near midday.
 Average daily volume in 2012, to date, is 6.69 billion.